 - Fresh ginger and garlic.
-These two ingredients combine to give many stir fry dishes their intricate base.
+These two ingredients combine to give many stir-fry dishes their intricate base.
 Like a mirepoix (onions, celery, carrots) in French cooking, this combo is found in many Chinese dishes.
-No substituting dried ginger or garlic powder here.
-The fresh ingredients are key.

 - Shao Hsing, or dry sherry.
 Shao Hsing (Shaoxing) is a Chinese rice wine used for cooking.
 It's easily substituted for dry sherry and has the most to do with making this dish authentic when made at home.
 Both impart a savory, nutty and aromatic flavor to the stir fry sauce.